“Hitler, alive? It’s — it’s incredible!”

 As Peary notes, this “mangled mix” of footage from two separate projects — an unreleased sci-fi exploitation flick called Madmen of Mandoras, and additional amateur filler from years later — is quite the mess, and definitely a candidate for “Worst Film Ever Made”.
 However, I disagree with Peary that it’s difficult to understand what’s going on; the plot may be convoluted, but it actually makes sense in a warped way, if you’re paying close attention.
 Then again, every aspect of They Saved Hitler’s Brain — from the atrocious acting (especially in the added-on segments) to the unbelievably egregious continuity problems — is so bad that, cumulatively, they overshadow the story itself.
 Unfortunately, as is often the case with oddly-named films, the title here is ultimately more intriguing than the plot; plus, as many have pointed out, it’s incredibly frustrating that Hitler’s “brain” doesn’t show up until halfway through the film.

-P.S.
-As Peary notes, it’s “too bad Woody Allen didn’t use [the] film’s visuals for What’s Up Tiger Lily?
-II“; in fact, I’m surprised MST3K never lampooned this one, given its potential for unending mockery.
-See Jabootu’s Bad Movie Dimension Review (link below) for a blow-by-blow analysis of the film.
+Note: As Peary notes, it’s “too bad Woody Allen didn’t use [the] film’s visuals for What’s Up Tiger Lily?
+II;” in fact, I’m surprised MST3K never lampooned this one, given its potential for unending mockery.

 Redeeming Qualities and Moments: